kronosapiens/kronosapiens.github.io/_posts/2016-04-16-the-problem-of-information.md

 #### 1

 The Data Processing Inequality is one of the first results in information theory.

-It goes as follows: No transformation of measurements of the world can increase the amount of information available about that world.
+It can be stated as follows:

+*No transformation of measurements of the world can increase the amount of information available about that world.*

 In formal language, it goes like this:

 Given a first-order Markov chain